Frequently Asked Questions

 (optional but recommended for local testing): Download and installngrok

-1. Setting up the NestJS project
+1. Set up your NestJS project

-First, create a new NestJS project and navigate into the directory.
+Create a new NestJS project and navigate into the directory.

 plivo